marcosarantesj/musicpads_privacy/PRIVACY_POLICY_EN.md

 **Effective Date: September 18, 2025**

 ## 1. About the App
 Music Pads is an app that allows you to play continuous pads for worship in church.
-The basic version of the app offers access to pads, playlist creation, and management.
+The PRO version of the app offers access to pads, playlist creation, and management.

 With the **monthly subscription**, users have access to exclusive features, such as:
 * Importing custom continuous pads.